utml-tech/video-post-generator/README.md

 Transforms a video input into a proper blog post

-## functions
+## General Algorithm

+1. get video
+2. extract audio file
+3. send audio file to server via ssh
+4. get full transcript from audio
+5. get subtitles .srt file from audio
+6. summarize transcrip with LLM
-1. upload to youtube
+7. upload video to youtube with subtitles and thumbnail
-2. write transcript
-3. post on website (open PR)
+8. create .md post with youtube link, summary, and transcript
+9. open PR adding .md file to website repo

 ## references